On the computation of zone and double zone diagrams: The convergence theorems

 \section{The convergence theorems}

-As mentioned in Section \ref{sec:QualitativeDescription}, it was proved in \cite{AMTn} that in the case of the Euclidean plane with point sites one has the equality $m:=\overline{\bigcup_{n=0}^{\infty}I^{(n)}}=\bigcap_{n=0}^{\infty}O^{(n)}:=M$, and $m=M$ is the unique zone diagram.
-As Theorem ~\ref{thm:Metric} below shows, it is always true that $M=\Dom(m)$ in any metric space and for arbitrary sites.
-It is not known that $m=\Dom(M)$ in general, but, as Theorem ~\ref{thm:AlgUniConvex} shows, under the assumption that the space is a geodesic metric space with (possibly infinitely many general) positively separated sites, the equality $m=\Dom(M)$ holds.
-However, in this latter case both $m$ and $M$ are double zone diagrams rather than zone diagrams and hence they are not necessarily equal (see Example~ \ref{ex:mM}).
-In addition, Theorem ~\ref{thm:AlgUniConvex} also discusses another way to obtain a zone diagram in the special case of two sites.
+As mentioned in Section \bref{sec:QualitativeDescription}, it was proved in \cite{AMTn} that in the case of the Euclidean plane with point sites one has the equality $m:=\overline{\bigcup_{n=0}^{\infty}I^{(n)}}=\bigcap_{n=0}^{\infty}O^{(n)}:=M$, and $m=M$ is the unique zone diagram.
+As Theorem \bref{thm:Metric} below shows, it is always true that $M=\Dom(m)$ in any metric space and for arbitrary sites.
+It is not known that $m=\Dom(M)$ in general, but, as Theorem \bref{thm:AlgUniConvex} shows, under the assumptions that the space is a proper geodesic metric space with the geodesic inclusion property and the (possibly infinitely many general) sites are positively separated, the equality $m=\Dom(M)$ holds.
+However, in this latter case both $m$ and $M$ are double zone diagrams rather than zone diagrams (actually $m$ is the least double zone diagram and $M$ is the greatest one, that is, $m\subseteq R\subseteq M$ for every double zone diagram $R$) and hence they are not necessarily equal as Example \bref{ex:mM} below shows.
+In addition, Theorem \bref{thm:AlgUniConvex} also discusses another way to obtain a zone diagram in the special case of two sites.

 A corollary to the theorem ensures that when the world $X$ is compact, then $(I^{(n)})_{n=0}^{\infty}$ and $(O^{(n)})_{n=0}^{\infty}$ converge to $m$ and $M$ respectively with respect to the Hausdorff distance.
-As a result, since in practice $X$ is taken to be compact, if $I^{(n)}$ and $O^{(n)}$ are shown experimentally to be almost the same for some $n$, then one has a good approximation to both $m$ and $M$.
-When it is known that a zone diagram exists, e.g., under the assumptions of \cite{KopeckaReemReich}, then one has a good approximation to this zone diagram, and in fact this also shows that probably this zone diagram is unique and coincides with both $m$ and $M$.
-Another corollary to the above ensures that whenever the least and the greatest double zone diagrams coincide, then $m=M$ and they both coincide with the unique zone diagram.
-This is true in particular in the Euclidean case.
+As a result, since in practice $X$ is taken to be compact (e.g., a large box), if $I^{(n)}$ and $O^{(n)}$ are shown experimentally to be almost the same for some $n$, then one has a good approximation to both $m$ and $M$.
+When it is known that a zone diagram exists, for instance, under the assumptions of \cite{KopeckaReemReich}, then one has a good approximation to this zone diagram, and in fact this also shows that probably this zone diagram is unique and coincides with both $m$ and $M$.
+Another corollary to the above theorem ensures that whenever the least and the greatest double zone diagrams coincide, then $m=M$ and they both coincide with the unique zone diagram.
+In particular, this is true when the space is Euclidean.